O-ovo-O/wykop_faq/prog/zadania/tasks-tools-comparison.md

 | calendar: google calendar                        | -       |          |         |            |          |    +     |            |
 | my overall feeling about it (xy/10)              |         |          |         |  5 [^32]   | 6  [^30] | 6 [^31]  |            |

 [^1] - Google Drive, OneDrive, Dropbox, Box

-[^2] - feature not needed if proper tagging with tag cloud would work [^3] - while many clain gdpr/dsgvo/rodo compliance, or secure data storage - not many do.
+[^2] - feature not needed if proper tagging with tag cloud would work

+[^3] - while many clain gdpr/dsgvo/rodo compliance, or secure data storage - not many do.
 Data should be importable/exportable, encrypted, impossible to be viewed/edited by anyone by owner

-[^30] - interesting, lets one create nice graph, (re)order tasks [^31] - very simple, easy to use, however - no import /export, attachments kept on remote server (only links saved), web only [^32] - BaseCamp - initially nice, but somehow Lineup does not seem to show the tasks on view.
+[^30] - interesting, lets one create nice graph, (re)order tasks

+[^31] - very simple, easy to use, however - no import /export, attachments kept on remote server (only links saved), web only

+[^32] - BaseCamp - initially nice, but somehow Lineup does not seem to show the tasks on view.

 [^99] - while some might want to view Gantt chart/roadmap, others prefer: - "sprint board" what is planned/backlog, - task grouped by tag/topic/project/thema/status/assigne/due-date/prio/completion

+Eh, GH markdown is crap, sets .container-lg max-width to 1012px.
+Luckily one can change that with orange script or similar, and set `max-width: 95% !important;`